Game Review: ZombiU for Wii U

 While the visuals aren't quite as stunning as the Wii U's power would suggest they could be but the dank, disgusting and unpleasant locations still impress.
 The game does suffer from minor glitches on rare occasions, the most annoying of which saw our character getting stuck in a wall – we had to reboot the game and begin anew from the last save point.

+One interesting design feature is the way your "death" is handled in game.
+As you play your way through, you will routinely get mobbed and will inevitably succumb to the zombie hordes.
+ZombiU deals with this situation very cleverly.
+The game avoids the cliche of just having you magically respawn, instead your current character really does "die" and you pick up play as a completely new character, with a fresh name, occupation, appearance and identity – but with all the knowledge of your old character.
+The extra twist is that you must now kill the previous player character, who has sadly succumbed and has now joined the zombie hordes.
 One problem we encountered with this fresh approach to death is that you can't always find the full inventory of items you know they were carrying.
 The game does respawn essential mission specific items, but you do just seem to lose some other stuff.
 And if you die again before you kill your previous player character, then all is lost as there can only be one zombie you (or zombieU) at a time.

 By keeping track of how long you’ve managed to stay alive in your various incarnations, the game also provides an incentive to better your previous efforts – or beat you friends with results uploaded to online leaderboards.
 Beating the main game also unlocks a permadeath Survival Mode, which gives you just one life to complete the game.

+There are also a number of multiplayer modes that offer a markedly different experience to the single player campaign.
+Melee combat has been removed and the pace has been noticeably stepped up with faster reload times that reflects the multiplayer modes' gun-centric approach.
 Playing as the human survivor or zombies is also handled in an interesting way, with the zombie controller playing in a "top down" view and spawning abominations left, right and center.
 To make for a fairer fight, zombies can't be placed right on top of the human player, who has a red ring of safety surrounding them and battles these hordes using the normal first person view.
 The zombie controller can't simply drown the human player in a sea of zombies either, as they have to be "bought" using replenishing resources, which adds a welcome strategic element to the game.

 Ubisoft call this approach an "asymmeteric multiplayer" game because the two players are competing against each other, while playing what are two very different games.
 The human survivor is playing the game as a traditional shooter while the "zombie king" is spawning zombies and essentially playing a strategy game with the aim being the annihilation of the survivor.